 Eben Enasco Kingsley

-––Kingsley, a public affairs analyst, wrote from Benin City, the Edo State Capital.
+––Kingsley, a journalist and public affairs analyst, writes from Benin City, the Edo State capital.